Some Symptoms of Autism Spectrum Disorder Related to Astrocytes

 Abnormalities in a type of brain cell called astrocytes may play a central role in causing certain behavioral symptoms of autism spectrum disorders, according to a preclinical study by researchers at Weill Cornell Medicine.

 For the study, published April 1 in Molecular Psychiatry, Lead author Dr. Dilek Colak, assistant professor of neuroscience at the Feil Family Brain and Mind Research Institute at Weill Cornell Medicine, and colleagues grew astrocytes from stem cells derived from autism patients and transplanted them into mice. healthy newborns.
-They found that after the transplant, the mice developed repetitive behaviors, a hallmark symptom of autism spectrum disorder (ASD), but did not develop the social deficits associated with the disease.
+They found that following the transplant, the mice developed repetitive behaviors, a hallmark symptom of autism spectrum disorder (ASD), but did not develop the social deficits associated with the disease.
 The mice also developed memory deficits, which are commonly seen in ASD but are not a core feature of the disease.

 “Our study suggests that astrocyte abnormalities may contribute to the onset and progression of autism spectrum disorders,” said Dr. Colak, who is also an assistant professor of pediatric neuroscience and a fellow at the Drukier Institute for Children’s Health.
 “Abnormalities of astrocytes may be responsible for repetitive behaviors or memory deficits, but not other symptoms such as difficulties in social interactions. »